microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 Windows Copilot Runtime provides these AI-powered features through APIs.
 The models run locally and continuously in the background on Copilot+ PCs.
 These APIs are included in the Windows App SDK and are currently available in the latest experimental channel release of the Windows App SDK.

+# Phi Silica

+Phi Silica is a Small Language Model (SLM) developed by Microsoft Research for local language processing on Windows devices with a Neural Processing Unit (NPU).
+It enables high-performance, hardware-accelerated text generation and conversation directly on the device.

+> **_NOTE:_**  Phi Silica is not available in mainland China.

+You can integrate this model into Windows apps using the Windows App SDK.
+It is optimized for efficiency and performance on Windows Copilot+ PCs, offering many features found in large language models (LLMs).
+This optimization is exclusive to the Windows App SDK version of Phi Silica.

+Phi Silica is based on Phi-3.5-mini, supports a 4k context length, and is designed for Windows 11 devices with NPU hardware.

+- Phi-3.5-mini is a state-of-the-art, compact language model that delivers high accuracy across multiple languages and tasks, even when compared to much larger models.
+- By building on Phi-3.5-mini, Phi Silica inherits strong reasoning, multilingual, and summarization capabilities, making it suitable for a wide range of real-world applications

+In this section you will use Phi Silica to generate a poem with mock image descriptions and bind that to the ViewModle’s `GeneratedPoem`.
+You’ll manage the bulk of the ...
+TODO: add overview of what will happen in this section

+You'll start by creating a `AIModelService` that will manage initializing and generate

+1. In the Solutions Explorer, **right click** on `Models` directory > **Add**> **Class**
+1. Name the new class **AIModelService**
+1.